 MTorque[Nmm]

-DpwRoller pitch diameter[mm]
+DpwRoller centre diameter[mm]

 Static Load Safety Factor